BasirS/poke-analytics_project/README.md

 <p align="center">Game Boy Charizard - The Most Popular Pokemon</p>

 ---
 The ***Kanto*** region, featured in the original Pokémon Red, Blue, and Yellow (as well as their remakes), remains one of the most popular and recognizable settings in the Pokémon world.
-The choice of starter Pokémon in these games—Bulbasaur, Charmander (evolving into Charizard), and Squirtle—is a key early-game decision that significantly influences the player's experience.
+The choice of starter Pokémon in these games: Bulbasaur, Charmander (evolving into Charizard), or Squirtle, is a key early-game decision that significantly influences the player's experience.
 ---